 Proof of Stakes

 However, all hope is not lost, since most new cryptocurrencies operate on different consensus rules.
-One of the best-known alternatives is the Proof-of-Stake.
-Contrary to the proof of work which is very greedy in energy.
-The proof of stake is much more ecological.
+One of the best-known alternatives is Proof-of-Stake.
+Contrary to the proof of work, which is very greedy in energy.
+The evidence of the stake is much more ecological.

-It requires the user only to prove the possession of a certain quantity of cryptocurrency which he puts then in deposit.
+It requires the user only to prove the possession of a certain quantity of cryptocurrency, which he puts then in the deposit.
 It becomes at this stage a validator.
-The underlying logic is that a user who holds this cryptocurrency does not make decisions that could negatively impact the value of his investment and therefore the network.
+The underlying logic is that a user who holds this cryptocurrency does not make decisions that could negatively impact the value of his investment and, therefore, the network.

-The larger the deposit amount, the higher the probability of being chosen to produce the next block.
-This model comes in many variations that I do not cover in this article, including MasterNodes, ServiceNodes and others.
+The more considerable the deposit amount, the higher the probability of being chosen to produce the next block.
+This model comes in many variations that I do not cover in this article, including MasterNodes, ServiceNodes, and others.

-This basically means that the more Crypto you hold, the more chances you have to hold even more Crypto.
+It means that the more Crypto you hold, the more chances you have to keep even more Crypto.
 Money brings money, and your passive income will grow accordingly.

-Finally, the selection of cryptocurrencies (Bitcoin or others digital currency) for which you want to become a validator will be critical.
-As your yield will depend on the number of cryptocurrency units you have deposited.
-As well as your average purchase price.
+Finally, the selection of cryptocurrencies (Bitcoin or other digital currency) for which you want to become a validator.
+It will be critical as your yield will depend on the number of cryptocurrency units you have deposited as your average purchase price.

-Many very promising projects are more than affordable to create your very own passive income strategy, will you find them?
+Many promising projects are more than affordable to create your very own passive income strategy; will you find them?